Penrice Soda Products

 Penrice Soda Products was a company founded in 1935 in South Australia.
 It was listed on the Australian Securities Exchange, named after its quarry near the small town of Penrice, South Australia.
 It was forced to close its soda ash production plant in Osborne and was placed in liquidation in August 2014.

 History

 Penrice Soda Products operations were founded by ICI Australia in 1935.
 The Dry Creek Saltfields and Osborne soda ash plant were acquired from ICI in 1989.
 The salt fields were sold to Ridley Corporation in 2005.
 Penrice Soda Products was listed on the Australian Securities Exchange in 2005.
 It was placed in liquidation in August 2014.

 Operations

 In addition to its large limestone and marble quarry just north of Angaston, it had a number of other establishments in South Australia, including the only soda ash production facility in Australia, located on the Port River in the north-western Adelaide suburb of Osborne.

-On 24 June 2014, Penrice Soda Products announced that it would be closing its Osborne plant, and the Angaston quarry was sold to Adelaide Brighton Cement in July 2014.
+On 24 June 2014, Penrice Soda Products announced that it would be closing its Osborne plant, and the Angaston quarry was sold to Adbri in July 2014.